Benzodiazepines and Dementia: Is There A Link Between Them?

 - “Benzodiazepine use and risk of incident dementia or cognitive decline: prospective population based study”.
 The study is in BMJ from 2016.
 This study found individuals 65 years or above who used a benzo.
 They have been using it for around a decade.
 They had a higher risk of dementia.
 However, they found the risk to be minimal.
 But again, this result does not verify the claim.Dementia as a side effect of Benzodiazepines long-term use remains unconnected.
 Even so, the researchers suggest a cautionary use in old individuals.
 That way, they might be able to reduce or take away the risk of an addiction and withdrawal.

 - “Association between Benzodiazepine Use and Dementia: Data Mining of Different Medical Databases.”
-You can find this in International Journal of Medical Sciences, 2016.
+One can find this in International Journal of Medical Sciences, 2016.
 This study suggests a strong link between long-term use of benzodiazepines and dementia.
-In addition, the risk becomes higher when you use long-acting benzodiazepines.
+In addition, the risk becomes higher when a patient uses long-acting benzodiazepines.
 For example, Chlordiazepoxide, Clobazam, Clonazepam, and Diazepam.

 - “Benzodiazepine Use and Risk of Developing Alzheimer’s Disease or Vascular Dementia: A Case–Control Analysis”.
 It is from Drug Safety in 2015.
 This study clearly rejects the theory that benzodiazepines could cause dementia.